rasmushenningsson/AMLStateSpace/ProjectionPlots/README.md

 The original figures were produced on a Linux computer.
 (If you have problems reproducing the results, consider using Linux.)

+Note that these plots were generated using an older version of the [SingleCellProjections.jl](https://github.com/BioJulia/SingleCellProjections.jl) package.
+For new projects we recommend using the latest version, which is available in the Julia registry.

 ## Installation
 Install Julia 1.10 using [juliaup](https://julialang.org/install/), by running